SteelCompendium/data-rules-md-dse/Abilities/Null/9th-Level Features/Arrestor Cycle.md

   scc:
     - mcdm.heroes.v1:feature.ability.null.9th-level-feature:arrestor-cycle-11-discipline
   scdc:
-    - 1.1.1:13.2.6.7:03
+    - 1.1.1:11.2.6.7:03
   source: mcdm.heroes.v1
   subclass: Chronokinetic
   target: One creature
   type: feature/ability/null/9th-level-feature
 effects:
   - roll: Power Roll + Intuition
-    t1: I < WEAK, the target loses their turn
+    tier1: I < WEAK, the target loses their turn
-    t2: I < AVERAGE, the target loses their turn
+    tier2: I < AVERAGE, the target loses their turn
-    t3: I < STRONG, the target loses their turn
+    tier3: I < STRONG, the target loses their turn
+  - name: Effect
-  - effect: If the target loses their turn, the round continues as if they had acted.
+    effect: If the target loses their turn, the round continues as if they had acted.
 A target who doesn't lose their turn takes psychic damage equal to twice your Intuition score for each main action they take until the end of their next turn.
-    name: Effect
 ```